BAI-LAB/MemoryOS/README.md

 python3 app.py
 ```
 After launching the main interface, fill in the corresponding User ID, OpenAI API Key, Model, and API Base URL.
+After entering the system, you can use the Help button to view the functions of each button.

 ## 🎯Reproduce
 ```bash